- Get a Litecoin wallet (e.g. Trezor, Ledger,)

 Speculative investors are a valuable part of any ecosystem.
 However, it is hazardous for a token to be priced purely on its speculative value.
 For real sustenance, a token needs to be heavily dependant on its intrinsic value.
 So, how does a token gets its intrinsic value?
 The intrinsic value is created by the underlying project and how much percentage of this value is captured by the token.

 As of right now, a majority of Bitcoin’s price is based on pure speculation and hence can be overvalued.
 In the near future, when Bitcoin gets more utility, their price will be made more of intrinsic value.
 However, for now, Bitcoin’s price tends to get inflated based on pure speculation.
-As such, it is difficult for investors who are not that well-to-do to make a meaningful investment in Bitcoin.
+As such, it is difficult for investors who are not that well-to-do to make a meaningful investment .

 Bitcoin is Full of FOMO Investors